hmcts/sscs-case-loader/README.md

 ```

 ### Setting up a Dockerised SFTP server for developing purpose

+This setup is required if files need to be processed via sftp server

 * To build both the case-loader and SFTP server services
 ```bash
 docker-compose rm -f && docker-compose build && docker-compose up